GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Methods

 \section{Methods}

-At the end, we proposed \methodname.
+To this end, we propose \methodname.
 The overall framework of \methodname is illustrated in Figure~\ref{fig:overview}.
 In brief, \methodname injects graph information into the model parameters by generating multiple tasks on the graph with a unified framework and fine-tuning the LLM using LoRA~\cite{lora}.
+The training objectives are organized into two complementary groups: \emph{memorization} tasks (context memorization and summarization), which write graph facts and higher-order structure into the LoRA, and \emph{question answering} tasks (context QA and reasoning QA), which teach the model to retrieve and reason over the parameterized knowledge in a way the LLM can natively use at inference time.
 We discuss each component of \methodname in the following.